Press Release – Grant Scholarship Winners 2025

 Pacing is an energy management technique that can be used to help with symptoms related to PEM.
 Patients are encouraged to stay within their energy envelopes and gradually increase their activity levels over time if possible, while being mindful of their limits and symptoms.
 The International Consensus Primer12 highlights the importance of patients learning to become aware of their bodies’ early warning signs that they are beginning to push themselves outside their limits.
 Useful tools include heart rate monitors, step counters, and temperature monitoring.
 For example, changes in heart rate (above anaerobic threshold) and reduction in body temperature can be early signals of overexertion.

-There are three treatments that are not recommended for ME by international best practice guidelines (Mayo Clinical Proceedings, NICE, and CDC):
+There are three treatments that are not recommended for ME by international best practice guidelines or have been removed from said guidelines (Mayo Clinical Proceedings, and CDC):

 • Cognitive Behavioural Therapy (CBT)